top of page

 Due to the increased potential for the spread of COVID-19 within a small group,

-we require all travelers who sign up for our small group trips to be
+we ask that all travelers who sign up for our small group trips to be

 fully vaccinated and boosted